Do Go On - 533 - El Chupacabra

 So for those who are joining us for the first time,

-what we do here is we take it in terms of the report on a topic,
+what we do here is we're taking in terms to report on a topic,

 which is often suggested to us by one of our listeners.